ELO Part II: Debut album

-ELO Part Two released a self-titled album in 1991 which featured former ELO violinist Mik Kaminski on one track.
-The album was intended to hark back to ELO's classic sound of the mid-to-late 1970s, but compared to the original ELO being under the creative control initially of both Wood and Lynne and then Lynne after Wood's departure, ELO Part II were more democratic in terms of songwriting and lead vocals.
+ELO Part Two released their first album in 1991: Electric Light Orchestra Part Two.
+It featured former ELO violinist Mik Kaminski on one track.

-The first tour featured the band performing live with the 80-piece Moscow Symphony Orchestra (MSO) conducted by Konstantin Krimets, and was well received in the UK.
-The band chose MSO so they could have a western band playing with an eastern orchestra.
-Approximately two-thirds of the songs performed were ELO hits.
+The supporting tour featured the band performing live with the 80-piece Moscow Symphony Orchestra (MSO) conducted by Konstantin Krimets, and was well received in the UK.
+The band chose the MSO so they could have a western band playing with an eastern orchestra.
+Approximately two-thirds of the songs performed were Jeff Lynne–penned compositions.
 The tour's set was designed by Tom McPhillips and included the ELO spaceship.
-The show in ELO's home town of Birmingham was captured on video and on the live album with the long-winded title Performing ELO's Greatest Hits Live Featuring The Moscow Symphony Orchestra.
-Kaminski, former ELO cellist Hugh McDowell, and former ELO bassist Kelly Groucutt were part of the live band, with Groucutt sharing lead and backing vocals with Troyer, Haycock and Lockwood.
-Kaminski, McDowell and Groucutt were initially appearing as guest artists from a band they had formed called OrKestra, itself a vehicle to exploit their past association with ELO, but eventually dissolved it and joined ELO Part Two full-time by 1993.
-McDowell's tenure with the band was short.
+The show in ELO's home town of Birmingham was captured in abridged form on video and on the live album Performing ELO's Greatest Hits Live Featuring The Moscow Symphony Orchestra, released the following year.
+Kaminski, former ELO cellist Hugh McDowell, and former ELO bassist and vocalist Kelly Groucutt were part of the live band, with Groucutt sharing lead and backing vocals with Troyer, Haycock and Lockwood.
+While performing alongside Part II's founding quartet of members and Louis Clark as part of a single eight-piece unit (now containing five former ELO alumni), Kaminski, McDowell and Groucutt were initially billed as guest artists from a band they had formed called OrKestra, itself a vehicle to exploit their past association with ELO.
+Groucutt and Kaminski ultimately dissolved the group by 1993 and joined Part II full-time, albeit without McDowell, whose tenure with Part II was resultantly a brief one.
 ELO Part II and MSO planned to kick off their tour in the USA at Radio City Music Hall.
 But the tour was cancelled as costs became prohibitive.

 The band continued to tour Germany and the UK in 1992 with Louis Clark playing keyboards to emulate the strings of the absent orchestra.
 In 1993 Haycock and Lockwood left the band, and were replaced by guitarist/vocalist Phil Bates, who had been in the band Trickster, one of the opening acts for ELO's 1978 world tour.
 A world tour was undertaken by ELO Part Two in 1993, including dates in the USA and Eastern Europe.

 Moment of Truth

-Now a six-piece band with a slightly altered name, Electric Light Orchestra Part II recorded a second studio album, Moment of Truth, which was released in 1994.
+Now a six-piece band (containing four members or affiliates of the original ELO) with a slightly altered name, Electric Light Orchestra Part II recorded a second studio album, Moment of Truth, which was released in 1994.
+Despite featuring several tracks contributed by both Groucutt and Clark (the latter in the form of orchestral interludes), the album's songwriting was primarily dominated by Troyer and Bates.
 The success of the album and the single "One More Tomorrow" were determining factors if the band would re-establish themselves in the US.
 The album was not a commercial success.
 The band continued its tour schedule over the following years, sometimes augmenting the core band with a backing orchestra.
 On these rare occasions they hired local orchestras at each venue to cut down costs.